 I´m Riku, living in Fajã Grande, west side of Flores ,Azores.
 My main goal is living well, sustainably and self-sufficiently.
 I studied math, physics, computer sciences and later construction.
 Basically worked in Finland until I realized there must be a better way and place for living.
 So now I´m trying to make it here.
 My domain is one big & one small house in Fajã, one land mainly for fruit trees in Fajã and very nice eco cottage with lands near Lomba.
-I have a dogs living with me, couple of chickens, perhaps some sheep.
-I speak only English and Finnish.
-There are several people in Fajã Grande with the same kind of ideas/projects in mind so there is three other organic gardens where some of the work would be.
-Two with ready houses and families living in them, one with a single starting farmer with plans for a house.
-We do quite a lot trips to parties around the island and there is often some sort of party in my house.
+3 chickens, I speak only English and Finnish.
+There are several people in Fajã Grande with the same kind of ideas/projects.
+Two with ready houses and families living in them.
+There is often some sort of party in my house.
 The parties on this island are generally small however.
-We also play a lot of board- and role playing games.
+We also play a lot of board games- and role playing games.

 The help is needed for chores around the farms and houses, for general building maintenance and various construction projects .
 The workload will be about 6 hours per day 4 days per week or 4-5 hours per day 5 days per week.
 Housing will be provided.
 Food will be made during workdays.
 During your days off food will provided if you participate in cooking/ cleaning the dishes.
 If you go on a trip during your days off, you might have to provide your own food.
 I eat a lot of meat & fish produced on the island and also a lot from gardens.
 Now because we are not selling any food from gardens there is almost too much.

 Fajã Grande is the islands party capital!
 There is 7 cafes/restaurants in a village with less than 200 people.
 Many islanders come here to spend their free time.
 There are good natural pools, opportunities for diving and fishing as well as good walking trails and beautiful waterfalls.
-There are bus lines to other parts of the island and I have a car with which we sometimes move around but there might be too many people to fit inside sometimes.
+There are bus lines to other parts of the island.
 Fishing and spearfishing is possible.
 We have equipment for that.

 There are a lot of eco projects here in the island.
 There is a possiblity to see people from different cultures doing their visions here.
 Portuguese empire renamed the island Flores because of the natural beauty.
 So they considered it one of the most wonderful places in whole planet and so do I. The food is excellent.
 Because its remote location there isn´t much polluting industry nearby.
 The soil is very fertile, the fish are very tasty, farmed animals roam free and the chefs are good.
 Its hard even to think where the enviroment for food producing would be better.
 Since this isn´t city life or even normal big farm living, there are many projects running and you have a lot to see / learn.
 My living is "easy" for city people.
 For more extreme eco farming projects there are other hosts, who provide more experience for living in jungle, washing clothes by hand etc. Well, of course you can live in a tent in Fajã also.